Ian Happ Preview, Player Props: Cubs vs. Tigers

 Ian Happ At The Plate

-- Among qualified hitters in MLB, he ranks 113th in batting average, 23rd in on-base percentage, and 104th in slugging.
+- Among qualifying batters in MLB action, he ranks 116th in batting average, 23rd in on-base percentage, and 105th in slugging.

-- Happ is batting .250 during his last games and is on a six-game hitting streak.
+- In 9.8% of his games this year, he has hit a long ball, and 2.6% of his trips to the dish.

-- He has hit a home run in 9.9% of his games this year, and 2.7% of his trips to the dish.
+- In 28.7% of his games this year, Happ has had at least one RBI.
+He's picked up more than one in 13.9% and driven in three or more of his team's runs in four contests.

-- Happ has picked up an RBI in 28.9% of his games this year, with more than one RBI in 14.0% of his games.
-He has also driven in three or more runs in four contests.
+- He has scored in 39.3% of his games this year, with more than one run scored in 9.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.